nayakatul/AtulNayak/README.md

 <h2>Hi, I’m Atul!👋</h2>
 </div>

-I am a passionate Data Scientist with strong expertise in predictive modeling, data wrangling, and data mining algorithms.
-I am excited about developing and deploying innovative solutions to complex business challenges.
-I have 2.5 years of work experience as a Technology Consultant, where I engaged with clients to solve critical roadblocks and recommended data-driven solutions by analyzing complex, large datasets and creating insightful visualizations.
+I am a passionate Data Engineer with a strong background in building scalable data pipelines, data warehousing, data visualization, and big data technologies.
+I am truly excited about designing and implementing innovative data solutions to address business challenges.
+My professional journey includes 2.5 years as a Technology Consultant, where I partnered with clients to overcome critical challenges, delivered data-centric solutions by analyzing complex, large datasets, and developed insightful visualizations.

 I am currently pursuing a Master of Science in Engineering Management with a specialization in Data Science at Northeastern University, Boston.
-This program primarily focuses on Data Science and machine learning concepts and is supplemented by courses in product design and business strategy.
-This unique blend of technical knowledge and business understanding enables me to tackle problems from both a strategic and a hands-on technical perspective, especially in building and deploying ML models.
+This program focuses primarily on Data Science Data Engineering and machine learning concepts, supplemented by courses in product design and business strategy.
+This unique blend of technical knowledge and business understanding enables me to tackle problems from both strategic and hands-on technical perspectives, particularly in the building and deploying of ML models and data pipelines.

-In my current role as a part-time Data Analyst in the Information Technology Services department at Northeastern University, I have made significant contributions to reducing on-campus network downtime.
-I achieved this by applying data analysis and visualization techniques to identify trends and categorize IT incidents based on their impact levels, which enabled a more strategic issue resolution approach.

 I have an interest for learning new skills and technologies and am proficient in :

-- Languages: Python (Scikit learn, TensorFlow, PyTorch), R, SQL, NoSQL, Cypher, Spark, Scala
+-  Languages: Python (Pandas, Scikit learn, TensorFlow, PyTorch), SQL, NoSQL, Matlab, Cypher, PySpark, ETL
-- Tools: Tableau, SPSS, Dataiku, Redshift, Teradata, Airflow, ETL, Kafka, Docker, CI/CD, Git
+-  Tools: Apache Airflow, Apache Spark, AWS Redshift, AWS Glue, AWS Athena, Tableau, GCP,  Docker, Git, Dataiku, Jupyter
-- Databases: Oracle SQL, MySQL, Microsoft SQL, MongoDB, Postgres, Redis, Couchbase
+-  Databases: MySQL, Microsoft SQL, MongoDB, PostgreSQL
-- Cloud Technologies: AWS, Snowflake, GCP, Terraform, Kubernetes (OpenShift 3 & 4)

-I am a curious thinker, collaborative team player, and adept problem solver.
-I believe that every problem can be solved by asking the right questions and using technical expertise to find solutions.
-My approach is consistently user-centric, with keen empathy for the needs of technical and data-driven end users.
+I am a strong advocate for leveraging technology to address critical issues, enhance efficiency, and promote collaboration across teams.

 ### My Tech Stack: